-In the supplementary material, we report on the mathematical model used to calculate the intensity of the light scattered by a 1DPC when a BSW is excited on its surface.
+See supplementary material for the mathematical model used to calculate the intensity of the light scattered by a 1DPC when a BSW is excited on its surface.
 We show how the scattered light intensity depends on the 1DPC roughness surface and on the light incidence angle.